 You don’t want to make light of a serious situation; and it’s important to stay true to your brand, in order to show fans who you are and what you stand for.

-3.
+3. Get Ahead Of Conversations

 Once you’re comfortable participating in these types of online discussions; you may want to try facilitating your own cultural conversation.